 and we both brought only our mirrorless Olympus cameras (we each have two EM1 Mark IIs) -- and we never once lamented about not having my dSLR, and I even commented that I would have been exhausted had I been using my dSLR system given the miles every day we walked.
 When we returned from Cuba we took a trip to Florida where we took both the dSLR (both Tom and I owned a 500mm f4 lens) and our Olympus systems with us.
 The dSLRs never made it out of the hotel room and it was the last time that they were even taken out of the closet, so we sold all of our Canon equipment when we returned.

 Our birding was great with the Olympus 300mm with a 1.4X (840mm) and my 40-150mm (aka 300mm) perfect for flight shots.
 We now have a 150-400mm lens with the built in tlee-converter, one of the best lenses ever made!
 The frames per second and focusing are great -- and Pro-Capture was very useful for those patiently stalking green herons.
 In the dSLR world I did not participate in the Nikon/Canon “which is better” debate since it was like six of one and a half dozen of the other, but I am always singing the praises of my Olympus and OM system cameras because the features are out of this world!

-- Live Composite, this was BIG reason why we went Olympus – the computational technologies just ROCK!
-The other mirrorless systems all have live image assessment and that is such an advantage, but they have vyery little computational technologies and none have have Live Composite, this is only in Olympus/OM SYSTEM camera.
+- Live Composite, this was the BIG reason why we went Olympus – the computational technologies just ROCK!
+The other mirrorless systems all have live image assessment and that is such an advantage, but they have vyery little computational technologies and none have Live Composite, this is only in Olympus/OM SYSTEM cameras.

 - Live Composite is a unique long exposure mode that allows you to gradually build up an exposure over time without overexposing key elements within the frame.
 This mode works to only record newly detected light sources over time, and allows you to watch as an image develops, making it ideally suited for photographing star trails or other moving light sources.